 I. POLICY AND GENERAL STATEMENT

-As an agency of the State of Texas, the Texas Public Information Act (“TPIA”) requires that The University of Texas Health Science Center at Houston (“university”) must make available certain information to the public and to members of the university community upon written request.
+As an agency of the State of Texas, the Texas Public Information Act (“TPIA”) requires that The University of Texas Health Science Center at Houston (“university”) must make available certain information upon written request.

 The university’s Public Information Officer is the Senior Executive Vice President, Chief Operating and Financial Officer.
 The Public Information Officer or designee has exclusive authority for coordinating responses to requests for public information under the TPIA and in accordance with UT System Policy 139 Texas Public Information Act.

 Note: Several university policies provide guidance on the handling of certain types of requests for information.
 HOOP 147, Handling Legal Processes contains information regarding handling specific legal requests such as subpoenas; HOOP 181, Records Management Program discusses responsibilities for maintaining records; and HOOP 5, Handling Communications with the Media pertains to requests for news stories and other public relations material.
 Requests for medical records or medical information must be handled in accordance with the university's privacy policies and HOOP 206 Privacy of Individually Identifiable Health Information.

 Public Information: Information collected, assembled or maintained by the university in the course of its official business

 Individuals or entities that wish to request access to public information held by the university should send a written request to the Public Information Officer or as otherwise described on the university’s website.
 Email and facsimile requests are only valid under the TPIA if sent to the designated email address or facsimile number listed on the university’s website.

 The university also maintains a website containing a list of all public information requests received and links to information produced in response to each request, with the exception of information produced that contains:

 - Education records protected by FERPA (see HOOP 129, Educational Records);